greggjuri/tikki/README.md

 # Five Card Trick Game

 A simple two-player card game where only the last trick matters.
-Play against an AI opponent with three difficulty levels.
+Play against an AI opponent with three difficulty levels in a match-based scoring system.

 ## Game Rules